igor47/blog/_posts/2019-05-01-issue-journalism-platform.md

 title: Platform for Issue Journalism
 ---

-The cover story on NYT today is headlined "Profitable Giants like Amazon pay $0 in taxes, and voters are sick of it".
+The cover story on NYT today is headlined "Profitable Giants like Amazon Pay $0 in Taxes, and Voters are Sick of It".
 Okay, cool, that sounds interesting.
 I would like for corporations to pay their fair share of taxes.
-I read the article, and there are many of stories of laid-off workers, of political strategy, Democrat vs. Republican priorities, and how to defeat Trump in 2020.
+I read the article, and there are many stories of laid-off workers, of political strategy, Democrat vs. Republican priorities, and how to defeat Trump in 2020.
 But what do *I* do about this issue?
 The main takeaway seems to be to vote for Sanders in 2020, or perhaps more immediately, to go donate to his campaign.
 But this is left as an exercise for the reader.